Ukrainian Orthodox Church (Moscow Patriarchate): Outlawing of "religious organizations to operate under the control of a state that carries out aggression against Ukraine"

-On 20 August 2024, the Verkhovna Rada (the national parliament of Ukraine) adopted the Law of Ukraine "On the Protection of the Constitutional Order in the Sphere of Activities of Religious Organizations", introducing the possibility of banning Ukrainian religious organizations affiliated with the Russian Orthodox Church nine months from the moment the State Service of Ukraine for Ethnopolicy and Freedom of Conscience issues the order, if this religious organization does not sever relations with the Russian Orthodox Church in accordance with Orthodox canon law.
-On 24 August 2024, Independence Day of Ukraine, President Volodymyr Zelenskyy signed the law.
-The same day law was also published in Holos Ukrainy, the law came into force on the day following this publication.
+On 20 August 2024, the Verkhovna Rada (the national parliament of Ukraine) adopted the Law of Ukraine "On the Protection of the Constitutional Order in the Field of Activities of Religious Organizations", introducing the possibility of banning Ukrainian religious organizations affiliated with the Russian Orthodox Church nine months from the moment the State Service of Ukraine for Ethnopolicy and Freedom of Conscience issues the order, if this religious organization does not sever relations with the Russian Orthodox Church in accordance with Orthodox canon law.
+On 24 August 2024 (also the Independence Day of Ukraine), President Volodymyr Zelenskyy signed the law.
+The same day, the law was also published in Holos Ukrainy, and the law came into force on the day following its publication.

-On 2 July 2025 the Ukrainian citizenship of (head of the church) Metropolitan Onufriy was terminated by a decree of President Volodymyr Zelenskyy.
-(Among the accusation that he had obtained Russian citizenship, which he admitted to) the Security Service of Ukraine (SBU) accused Onufriy of maintaining ties with the Russian Orthodox Church, "whose representatives openly support Russian aggression against Ukraine", and had deliberately opposed obtaining canonical independence from this church.
+On 2 July 2025, the Ukrainian President, Volodymyr Zelenskyy, issued a decree that effectively revoked the Ukrainian citizenship of Metropolitan Onufriy (head of the church).
+Alongside the accusation that he had obtained Russian citizenship (which he admitted to), the Security Service of Ukraine (SBU) accused Onufriy of maintaining ties with the Russian Orthodox Church, "whose representatives openly support Russian aggression against Ukraine", and had deliberately opposed obtaining canonical independence from this church.
 The SBU also concluded that, "despite the full-scale invasion of Russia", Onufriy continued to support the policy of the Russian Orthodox Church and its leadership, in particular Patriarch Kirill of Moscow.